 - Video Watch Time = 5 3/4 minutes

 In this article I want to give you an understanding of a popular type of full-featured cordless tool called a “drill driver hammer drill”.
 Different brands are surprisingly similar in terms of controls, features and performance, so what you learn here applies across the board.

 When you watch the video above you’ll see an adjustable collar just back from the chuck (the “chuck” is the spinning end of the tool).
 When the collar is rotated so the drill icon is aligned with an arrow on the tool (as you can see above), you’re in full lockup mode.
 This means the motor of the tool is connected directly to the chuck in a slip-free way.
 The chuck is just going to spin, with full power delivered from the motor.
 For drilling and most applications you’ll have the drill set to the drilling position like this.

 Almost all cordless drills have high and low gear ranges, and that’s vital.
 If you’re drilling in metal and masonry, you want a slower speed.
 That’s the number “1” on the gear setting slide.
 This gives you more power, but slower speed.
 Move the slide to the number “2” position and you get more speed but less power.
 This is ideal for drilling in wood and plastic.

 The tool in the video is a professional-grade model, and a drill like this with some kind of a battery and a charger might cost $200 or $300.
 You can get a bargain basement consumer-grade drill for maybe $50 or $60.
-That said, pay a little bit more and you get a whole lot more tool when you get into the professional-grade stuff.
+That said, pay more now and you get a whole lot more tool when you get into the professional-grade stuff.
 In my experience, it’s always worth it.
 Really cheap tools are pretty much a waste of money.

 I hope you found this article useful.
 Please consider helping to keep this website up and running.
 Click the “buy me a coffee” button below for a safe, simple and fast way to make a contribution.
 I certainly appreciate your help keeping the website up and running.
 Thank you.